 - (a) Tax Provisions for Individuals Generally Apply to Trusts.
 Section 641(b) provides that "[t]he taxable income of an estate or trust shall be computed in the same manner as in the case of an individual, except as otherwise provided in this part." - (b) Personal Exemption.
 In lieu of the deduction for personal exemptions, an estate is allowed a deduction of \$600, a complex trust is allowed a deduction of \$100, and a simple trust (required to distribute all of its income currently) is allowed a deduction of \$300.
 An exception is made for a "qualified disability trust" which gets a deduction equal to the personal exemption of an individual.
 While the personal exemption for individuals is repealed, the Act adds new \$642(b)(2)(C)(iii) to apply a deduction of \$4,150 (indexed) for qualified disability trusts for years in which the personal exemption for individuals is zero (i.e., 2018-2025).
-The \$600, \$100, and \$300 deduction amounts for estates and trusts other than qualified disability trusts are not changed by the Act.

-- (c) State and Local Taxes.
+The \$600, \$100, and \$300 deduction amounts for estates and trusts other than qualified disability trusts are not changed by the Act. - (c) State and Local Taxes.
 The \$10,000 limit on deducting state and local taxes under the Act applies to trusts (as made clear in footnote 171 of the Joint Explanatory Statement).
 This may create some incentive for creating multiple trusts, subject to the anti-abuse provisions for multiple trusts under §643(f), so that each separate trust would be entitled to its own \$10,000 limit on the SALT deduction.
 Having different beneficiaries or other terms of the separate trusts would be important for avoiding §643(f).
-Section 643(f) applies for trusts having substantially the same grantors and primary beneficiaries if the principal purpose of the trusts is to avoid income tax, but it applies "under regulations prescribed by the Secretary" and no such regulations have ever been issued.
-However, other tax or nontax reasons may exist for having a single trust. - (d) Executor or Trustee Fees and Other Miscellaneous Estate or Trust Expenses.
+Section 643(f) applies for trusts having substantially the same grantors and primary beneficiaries if the principal purpose of the trusts is to avoid income tax.
+Proposed regulations issued on August 8, 2018 address the multiple trust rule.
+Prop.
+Reg. §1.643(f)-1.
+One of the examples in the proposed regulations suggests that trusts that are for the current primary benefit of different beneficiaries may nevertheless be treated as having the same "primary beneficiaries" for purposes of the multiple trust rule of §643(f) (which would result in the separate trusts being "aggregated and treated as a single trust for Federal income tax purposes.")
+Prop.
+Reg. §1.643(f)-1(c)Ex.2).
+See Item 2.f.(11)(g) below.
+Those examples were deleted, however, in the final regulations, and the IRS is still studying the issues raised by the examples and the meaning of "principal purpose" under §643(f).

+(d) Executor or Trustee Fees and Other Miscellaneous Estate or Trust Expenses.
 New §67(g) states that "[n]otwithstanding subsection (a), no miscellaneous itemized deduction shall be allowed for any taxable year beginning after December 31, 2017, and before January 1, 2026."
 Section 67(a) provides that "miscellaneous itemized deductions" (described in §67(b)) may be deducted but only to the extent they exceed 2% of adjusted gross income.
 Miscellaneous itemized deductions are all itemized deductions other than those specifically listed in §67(b), and executor and trustee fees are not listed in §67(b), so does new §67(g) preclude their deduction?